genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 }
 ```

 Here, the input type is `String`, and the output type is `Trade`.
-The `parseRequest` block
-takes a lambda that takes the input type, and returns the output type.
-The output type is then
-passed to the `handleRequest` block as the `body`.
+The `parseRequest` block takes a lambda that takes the input type, and returns the output type.
+The output type is then passed to the `handleRequest` block as the `body`.

 ### Response composing

-When composing a response, the output type tells the endpoint how to handle the final part
-of the response, and it can be any type the endpoint supports.
-For example, if you want to
-produce an endpoint to produce a custom xml, you could do that like this:
+When composing a response, the output type tells the endpoint how to handle the final part of the response; this can be any type the endpoint supports.
+For example, if you want to produce an endpoint to produce a custom xml, you could do this:

 ```kotlin {3-12}
 endpoint<String, String>(RequestType.GET, "test") {